-Faculty of Education, Yogyakarta State University Karang Malang, Indonesia classroom under various models of multicultural and character education, especially in Indonesian and consultation, principals have been given greater opportunities to implement the various functions of their three roles.
-The first role is that they provide coordination to their teachers.
+In line with the spirit of the function in education; curricula, administration and teaching, principals have been given greater opportunities to implement the various functions of their three roles.
+The first role is that teachers provide some materials to their students.
 To carry out this role successfully, they have to be first, technically capable.
-The second role is to provide management leadership.
-And the third role is how to manage in implementing multicultural and character education in school.
+The second role is to provide administration.
+And the third role is how to transfer some materials and to manage in implementing character education in school.